nimcoh0/jdry-injector/README.md

-The injector inject Class and Filed at a remount Jvm  .
+The injector inject Class and Filed   .

 to inject class :